KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

   :stop (envoy/stop consul-watcher))
 ```

-Here we're using a few important functions: `mount/on-change`, `mount/restart-listener`, and `envoy/watch-path`.
+Here we're using a few important functions: `mount/restart-listener`, `mount/on-change`, , and `envoy/watch-path`.
+To better understand what's happening, let's work from the inside out.

 `mount/restart-listener` takes a map, and returns a listener that implements `mount`'s `ChangeListener` protocol.
+Each map entry has a keyword that represents the message being passed to your application to trigger a restart, and a vector of the components to restart.

-We use that listener with the function `mount/on-change`. `mount/on-change` takes a listener and a collection of keys, and if any of the keys in that list match the keys in the listener's config, restarts the appropriate vector of states.
+We use that listener with the function `mount/on-change`. `mount/on-change` takes a listener and a collection of keywords, and if the collection of keywords matches any in the listener, actually triggers a restart of the corresponding components.

-`envoy/watch-path` takes a path, in this case something like `http://localhost:8500/v1/kv/printer`, and every time that path changes it calls the given function.
-In this case, that function is `mount/on-change`.
+Finally, `envoy/watch-path` takes a path, in this case something like `http://localhost:8500/v1/kv/printer`.
+Everytime a key on that path is added or changed, or the value of that key is updated, it calls the corresponding function with the relevant changes.
+In this case we're calling `on-change`, looking only at keys of the map that was passed, to see if we should trigger a config refresh.

 Surprisingly, that's it.
 An entire working example of Clojure and Consul, all in a file less than 40 lines long.
 Many thanks to Anatoly's presentation at SoftwareGR that demonstrated these concepts, as well as his example project [Hubble](https://github.com/tolitius/stater/tree/master/hubble/) which demonstrates the same concepts in a larger application.